 The order is added to the fulfillment queue

 Speed is essential to good order management, so it’s critical to examine where order processing might be slowed down.
-If you must manually transmit orders to your 3PL, that adds time and labor costs to your order handling.
+If you manually transmit orders to your 3PL, that adds time and labor costs to your order handling.
 Additionally, if your fulfillment company takes several days to pick and pack the order, that lengthens the order lead time.

 The pick and pack fulfillment process

 - Piece picking: one order at a time